nilqed/cl-regis/README.md

     (defvar regis-ex2
     "S(E)(C1)P[100,440]V(B),[+100,+0],[+0,-10],[-100,+0],(E)P[500,300],F(C[+100])")

-Note that the `begin` and `end` control sequence were removed.
-Those hase to be added, as can be seen from the following code:
+Note that the `begin` and `end` control sequences were removed.
+Those have to be added, as can be seen from the following code that is used for the examples:

     (defun rbeg () (format t "~C~C~C~C" #\Esc #\P #\1 #\p)) (defun rend () (format t "~C~C" #\Esc #\\))